coulas/Craftsmanship/Katas/TestDrivenDevelopment/StringCalculator.md

 * an empty string will return 0
 * Example of inputs : "", "1", "1.1,2.2"

-## Allow the add method to handle an unknow number of arguments
+## 2. Allow the add method to handle an unknow number of arguments

-## Allow the add method to handle new lines as separator

 * "1\n2,3" should return 6.
 * "1,\n" is invalid and throw an exception

-## Allow the add method to handle a different delimiter
+## 3. Allow the add method to handle a different delimiter

 To change the delimiter, the beginning of the string will contain a separate line that looks like this :